Space Force: Rogue Universe: Factions

 Collective - Race that was created, evolved and developed under Zergo civilization.
 In 100 years, Zergon left Collectives and they were angry at them.
 They sought revenge in eliminating them, but in the process they conflicted with absolutely every race in the universe.
 After Zergon was defeated, they decided to exterminate any remaining life in the known universe.

 Pirates - After refugees from Earth, to escape Ord invasion, inhabited new worlds to survive grow in numbers and reached massive advances in technology, they became mercenary faction, often hired by others to do dirty works.
 When they do not act as mercenaries, they act as pirates, pillaging and looting colonized words of other races.

 Reception

-Space Force: Rogue Universe received highly mixed reviews.
-Charles Onyett from IGN gave it 5.1/10, praising its pleasing explosions, striking lighting effects, and generally attractive views of the galaxy but criticizing its abysmal storyline and anemic characters.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+IGN praised the game's "pleasing explosions, striking lighting effects, and generally attractive views of the galaxy", but criticized its "abysmal storyline and anemic characters".
+Eurogamer said: "Spaceforce can't be recommended despite some interesting ideas."

-On Metacritic, PC Format gave the game 86/100, calling it a a pleasant surprise.
-Eurogamer, however, gave it 40/100, sayingSpaceforce can't be recommended despite some interesting ideas.

-GamesRadar said that the game contains hot and heavy action and acclaimed its sheer amount of quests, but criticized their shallowness and repetitiveness.
-The game's script and voice acting was also criticized by reviewer Brett Todd: The narrative is also burdened with generic stuff like a race of Borg ripoffs and professions like spy and trader, along with scripting and voice-acting so overwrought that they should be classified as crimes against humanity.